jakobharden/phd_fqband/README.md

 ### Initialize program (command line interface)

 The *init* command initializes the program.
 The initialization must be run once before executing all the other functions.
 The command is adding the subdirectories included in the main program directory to the 'path' environment variable.
-Furthermore, *init* is loading additional GNU Octave packages require for the program execution.
+Furthermore, *init* is loading additional GNU Octave packages required for the program execution.

 ```
     octave: >> init;